Convergence of Noise-Free Sampling Algorithms with Regularized Wasserstein Proximals: Review on Probability Flow ODE with Score Function, Regularized Wasserstein Proximal Operator, and BRWP Algorithm

-Solving \eqref{Wass_linear_energy} is usually a challenging optimization problem.
-In \cite{kernel_proximal}, motivated by Schr\"{o}dinger bridge systems, the authors introduce a regularized Wasserstein proximal operator by adding a Laplacian regularization term, leading to
+Solving \eqref{Wass_linear_energy} directly is typically a challenging variational problem.
+In \citep{kernel_proximal}, motivated by Schr\"odinger bridge systems, a regularized Wasserstein proximal operator is introduced by adding a Laplacian term to the dynamics, leading to